Opening Hours Open 7 days a week

 How Can Our Lawyers Help?

-Our specialist team of annulment solicitors is aware of the sensitivity in matters involving annulment of marriage and that every individual is in a different situation.
+Our specialist team of annulment solicitors understands the sensitivity of annulment matters and that every individual is in a different situation.
 To make your life easier, you can seek expert legal advice and representation from our specialist annulment solicitors, who are highly trained and experienced in all aspects of annulment laws and court procedures and will guide and support you throughout the court process to annul your marriage or civil partnership.
 We will cut through the legal jargon and ensure you understand exactly what’s happening at all times.
-Our team of experienced annulment solicitors will provide the required legal help and guidance with step-by-step procedure for getting annulment of your marriage or civil partnership.
+Our team of experienced annulment solicitors will provide the legal help and guidance you need, with a step-by-step procedure for obtaining annulment of your marriage or civil partnership.

 Our team of annulment solicitors will advise and assist to cater for your individual needs.
 We will discuss the possible grounds on which you can apply for the nullity of your marriage or civil partnership after gathering all the relevant factual information from you.
-Our annulment solicitors will explain the court procedures to you in straightforward and transparent terms, thoroughly guiding you through the process and carrying out all follow-up work until the family court issues the annulment order.
+Our annulment solicitors will explain the court procedures to you in straightforward, transparent terms, thoroughly guiding you through the process and handling all follow-up work until the family court issues the annulment order.

 Our Fixed Fees For Annulment Of Marriage / Civil Partnership